Parts of an AR-15

 - Lower receiver - The lower receiver is the part of your rifle that is generally considered to be the firearm itself (rather than just a component).
 For this reason, it is one of the most legally regulated parts of an AR-15.
 On AR-15s, the lower receiver is where you’ll find your weapon’s serial number.

-- Lower parts kit - Many gunning enthusiasts enjoy putting their rifles together themselves.
+- Lower parts kit - Many gun enthusiasts enjoy putting their rifles together themselves.
 After all, the better you know the anatomy of your AR-15, the easier it will be for you to customize it to your exact specifications and to identify the cause of malfunctions.
 While you can certainly buy a completed lower receiver group, you can also buy a stripped one and put it together yourself with a lower parts kit.
 What’s better than shooting with precision than with a weapon you assembled yourself?

 - Buffer tube / buffer - As part of your rifle’s recoil system, the buffer helps absorb a lot of that kick, making your shooting experience more seamless.
 The right buffer can give you an edge over your competitors, as you’ll be able to shoot accurately for a longer period of time.
 Buffer tubes house both the buffer and the buffer spring.
 Together, these components slow down the faster parts of your rifle’s action, protecting both themselves and the frame.
 This ensures that the integrity of your weapon remains intact.
-With a pistol buffer tube, you’re able to build a short barrel rifle without having to obtain the usual paperwork because the AR will classify as a pistol.
-This allows you to use any length of barrel on your rifle – even those that are shorter than 16 inches.
+With a pistol buffer tube, you’re able to build a shorter barrel weapon without having to obtain the usual paperwork because the A.R. will classify as a pistol.
+This allows you to use any length of barrel on your weapon – even those that are shorter than 16 inches.

-- Butt stock - How your rifle rests on your shoulder plays a major role in your overall gunning experience.
+- Buttstock - How your rifle rests on your shoulder plays a major role in your overall gunning experience.
 It’s easy to be distracted if you’re uncomfortable while aiming at targets.
-In the simplest terms, the butt stock is the part of your AR-15 that connects to the rifle’s firing mechanisms.
-Like most other parts of your gun, you can choose among a wide array of butt stock options to build your rifle to your exact specifications.
-As you begin your search for the butt stock that’s right for you, the component will fall under two categories: fixed stock or collapsible stock.
+In the simplest terms, the stock is the part of your AR-15 that connects to the rifle’s firing mechanisms.
+Like most other parts of your gun, you can choose among a wide array of stock options to build your rifle to your exact specifications.
+As you begin your search for the stock that’s right for you, the component will fall under two categories: fixed stock or collapsible stock.
 While collapsible stocks help you place the perfect amount of distance between your shoulder and your rifle, fixed stocks are more formidable and can help counter heavier front ends.

 - Magazines - You need to hold your bullets somehow, right?
 That’s what magazines are for.
 You can get different sized magazines, but it’s important to keep in mind that laws for the size of magazines can vary from state to state.
 On top of that, because of the political climate, you never know when these kinds of laws might change.
-It’s important to stay in the loop about these rules, so you can make sure you’re gunning within the confines of the law.
+It’s important to stay in the loop about these rules, so you can make sure you’re within the confines of the law.